Gokul-GMenon/VLib-Vector-Database-for-College-Library/README.md

 3. Paste your together.ai api key in the **together_api_key.txt** file.
 4. Add the required ip addresses in **ALLOWED_HOSTS** in the settings.py file.
 5. Create a virtual environment and install all the required libraries as mentioned in requirements.txt file.
-6. Run the server and use the front end for first populating the database with data and then all the other library management systems.
+6. Run the server and connect it to the front end.
+7. Use front end for first populating the database with data (document name, pdf, author name, publication date, genre, year)  and then enjoy all the other features.
-7. Enjoy!!
+8. Enjoy!!